Mah, A. (under contract) Petrochemical Planet: Multiscalar Battles of Industrial Transformation. Duke University Press.

-Davies, T. and A. Mah, eds (forthcoming, 2019, open access) Environmental Justice and Citizen Science in the Post-Truth Age.
+Davies, T. and A. Mah, eds (2020) Toxic Truths: Environmental Justice and Citizen Science in the Post-Truth Age.
 Manchester: Manchester University Press.
+Available open access.

 Mah, A. and X. Wang (2017) "The Concept of Environmental Justice in China: Limitations and Possibilities."
 Chinese Journal of Environmental Law 1 (2). pp. 263-272.
 DOI: 10.1163/24686042-12340016

 Mah, A. (2017), "Environmental Justice in the Age of Big Data: Challenging Toxic Blind Spots of Voice, Speed, and Expertise", Environmental Sociology 3 (2): 122-133.
 Available Open Access: http://dx.doi.org/10.1080/23251042.2016.1220849

 Mah, A. (2015) "Dangerous Cargo and Uneven Toxic Risks: Petrochemicals in the Port of New Orleans," in Cargomobilities: Moving Materials in a Global Age, eds.
 T. Birtchnell, S. Savitzky, and J. Urry, Routledge.
 149-162.

 Toxic News E-Magazine quarterly e-magazine founded in November 2015, edited by Toxic Expertise team: Alice Mah, Thom Davies, Xinhong Wang, Loretta Lou, Calvin Jephcote, Thomas Verbeek, David Brown, Lorenzo Feltrin.